MetOffice/jules/doc/source/namelists/urban.nml.rst

    Switch to use empirical relationships for urban geometry, based on total urban fraction.
 Dimensions calculated are W/R, H/W and H.

-   If no MORUSES parametrisations are used, i.e. the basic URBAN-2T, then only W/R is required.
+   If no MORUSES parameterisations are used, i.e. the basic URBAN-2T, then only W/R is required.

    If the roof fraction is not supplied i.e. canyon fraction = total urban fraction, then W/R will be used to calculate the canyon and roof fractions.
 W/R is also used to distribute anthropogenic heat between the roof and the canyon if :nml:mem:`JULES_SURFACE::l_anthrop_heat_src` = TRUE.